harumuki/thorsten-hans.com/_posts/2017-08-22-autocompletion-for-kubectl-and-aliases-using-oh-my-zsh.md

 ```

-That’s it.
+That's it.
 Nothing more is required. *oh-my-zsh* does all the magic for you.
 Autocompletion will work for both: `kubectl` and the recently created alias `k`.

 {% include image-caption.html imageurl="/assets/images/posts/2017/ohmyzsh-kubectl.gif"
 title="kubectl and k autocompletion in oh-my-zsh" caption="kubectl and k autocompletion in oh-my-zsh" %}